Kyushu Foodie Tour 2026

 This is an adult tour with no activities for children.
 We welcome all participants aged 12 years or older.
 However, on a private tour, children of any age can join.

 Absolutely!
 This tour is guaranteed to run, providing you with peace of mind and certainty.
 Unlike many other tours that require a minimum number of participants to proceed, ours departs as scheduled regardless of group size.
-This means you can book with confidence, knowing your travel plans are secure and won’t be canceled due to insufficient numbers.
-It’s the perfect way to ensure your adventure awaits, without any unexpected changes.

 Yes you can.
 The first and last hotels on the tour will be the same so you can safely store any luggage you don’t need during the tour while you are travelling.

 A deposit of 20% is required to secure your places on the tour.
 The 80% balance is due 60 days before the tour begins.
+There are only 12 places available on this tour so please contact as soon as possible if you want to join.

 • After payment of deposit: 20% cancellation charge (forfeit of deposit)